putuoka/c4it-blog/content/posts/cleancode-tips/06-too-many-arguments/article.md

 ---
 title: "Clean Code Tip: Don't use too many method arguments"
-path: '/cleancodetips/too-many-method-arguments'
+path: "/cleancodetips/too-many-method-arguments"
 tags: ["Clean Code", "Clean Code Tip"]
 featuredImage: "./cover.png"
-excerpt : "When a function has too many parameters, it's clear that something is wrong.
+excerpt: "When a function has too many parameters, it's clear that something is wrong.
 But... why?
 What are the consequences of having too many parameters?"
 created: 2021-11-02
 updated: 2021-11-02
 ---